saumya/phonegap-ios-social-plugin/README.md

 Except that, oeverything else remains the same as original.

 ### Note
-* The image parameter is currently not implemented on the ObjecticveC side yet.
+* The image parameter is currently not implemented on the ObjecticveC side.
 So, even if you send a parameter, which you have to, it will not be shared.
-So the best all now will send a blank parameter as the third param as below.
+The best option now is to send a blank parameter as the third param as below.

 ```
 window.share(title,url,'', function(resultObject) {console.log(resultObject);});